minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

 	    }
 	    print(im);

-  * Don’t worry too much about the details of this syntax, for now.
+  * Don't worry too much about the details of this syntax, for now.
 Just allow yourself to be wowed by the result:

 ![The Eiffel Tower.][6]